thanpolas/thanpolas.github.com/_posts/javascript/2013-02-25-announcing-the-release-of-mantri.md

 These simple and powerful commands are all you need.

 Of course you have full configuration power.
 You can use a set of command line options or try Mantri as a [Grunt Plugin][].
-Finally, a developer's API is exposed  on node.js that you can `require()`.
+Finally, a developer API is exposed for node.js, which you can simply `require()` to your codebase.

 ## Why Namespaces And not Paths?